Get Access to 250+ Online Classes

 If you’re ready to learn everything you need to know about a due on sale clause, let’s get started!

-What is a Due on Sale Clause and How Does It Work?
+What is a Due on Sale Clause?

 A due on sale clause — also called an acceleration clause — is a stipulation written into the majority of mortgage agreements.